-Healthcare delivery systems are an integral element of any society and is usually considered a good indicator of how developed that society is.
-There have been numerous exciting breakthroughs in the healthcare sector over the years, which has resulted in both the extension of peoples' lives and an improved worldwide standard of living.
+Healthcare delivery systems are an integral element of any society and are usually considered a good indicator of how developed that society is.
+There have been numerous exciting breakthroughs in the healthcare sector over the years, which have resulted in both the extension of peoples' lives and an improved worldwide standard of living.

 Most of these big healthcare breakthroughs have appeared in the form of new medicines or vaccine discoveries.
 However, there has now been a breakthrough in the running of healthcare operations that has the potential to save lives through sheer efficiency: Experiential Wayfinding.